Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

 which describes the nonlinearity of the problem.
-In the case when $b(x) = -x$, this nonlinear Fokker-Planck equation is exactly the one studied in \cite{perthame} and \cite{carillo:gonzales:gualdani:schonbek}.
+In the case when $b(x) = -\lambda x$, this nonlinear Fokker--Planck equation is exactly the one studied in \citet{perthame} and \citet{carillogonzalesgualdanischonbek}.
 Therein, the authors conclude that for some choices of parameters, no global-in-time solutions exist.
-The term `blow-up' is then used to describe the situation where the solution (defined in a weak sense) ceases to exist after some finite time.
-With our formulation, since $e'(t)$ corresponds to the mean firing rate of the infinite network, it is very natural to define a `blow-up' time as a time when $e'(t)$ becomes infinite.
-Intuitively, this can be understood as a point in time at which a large proportion of the neurons in the network all spike at exactly the same time i.e. the network \textit{synchronizes}.
+The term ``blow-up'' is then used to describe the situation where the solution (defined in a weak sense) ceases to exist after some finite time.
+With our formulation, since $e'(t)$ corresponds to the mean firing rate of the infinite network, it is very natural to define a ``blow-up'' time as a time when $e'(t)$ becomes infinite.
+Intuitively, this can be understood as a point in time at which a large proportion of the neurons in the network all spike at exactly the same time, that is, the network \textit{synchronizes}.

-In \cite{perthame} and \cite{carillo:gonzales:gualdani:schonbek} it is shown that, in the cases $\alpha =0$ and $\alpha < 0$ (the latter one being referred to as `self-inhibitory' in neuroscience), the nonlinear Fokker-Planck equation has a unique solution that does not blow-up in finite time.
-However, in the so-called `self-excitatory' framework, i.e. for $\alpha>0$, existence of a solution for all time is left open.
-Instead, a negative result is established \cite[Theorem 2.2]{perthame}, stating that, for any $\alpha >0$, it is possible to find an initial probability distribution $\mathbb{P}(X_0 \in dy)$ such that any solution must blow-up in finite time, i.e. such that $e'(t) = \infty$ for some $t>0$. solvability in the long run may fail for small values of $\alpha$.
+In \citet{perthame} and \citet {carillogonzalesgualdanischonbek}, it is shown that, in the cases $\alpha=0$ and $\alpha< 0$ (the latter one being referred to as ``self-inhibitory'' in neuroscience), the nonlinear Fokker--Planck equation has a unique solution that does not blow-up in finite time.
+However, in the so-called ``self-excitatory'' framework, that is, for $\alpha>0$, existence of a solution for all time is left open.
+Instead, a negative result is established [\citet{perthame}, Theorem~2.2], stating that, for any $\alpha>0$, it is possible to find an initial probability distribution $\mathbb{P}(X_0 \in dy)$ such that any solution must blow-up in finite time, that is, such that $e'(t) = \infty$ for some $t>0$.